apecloud/kubeblocks/docs/DEVELOPING.md

 #### Kubernetes environment
 - Kubernetes cluster
-You can use cloud kubernetes service, such as [`EKS`](https://aws.amazon.com/eks/), [`GKE`](https://cloud.google.com/kubernetes-engine), [`AKS`](https://azure.microsoft.com/en-us/products/kubernetes-service/), or use local kubernetes cluster, such as [`Minikube`](https://minikube.sigs.k8s.io/docs/), [`k3d`](https://k3d.io/stable/)。
+You can use cloud Kubernetes service, such as [`EKS`](https://aws.amazon.com/eks/) [`GKE`](https://cloud.google.com/kubernetes-engine) [`AKS`](https://azure.microsoft.com/en-us/products/kubernetes-service/), or use local Kubernetes cluster, such as [`Minikube`](https://minikube.sigs.k8s.io/docs/) [`k3d`](https://k3d.io/stable/)。
 - For development purposes, you will also want to follow the optional steps to install [Helm 3.x](https://helm.sh/docs/intro/install/).

 ## Basics
 ### Kubebuilder
-KubeBlocks is using kubebuilder as the operator framework, before your start to code, suggest to read [kubebuilder books](https://book.kubebuilder.io/).
+`KubeBlocks` is using kubebuilder as the operator framework, before your start to code, suggest to read [kubebuilder books](https://book.kubebuilder.io/).

 ### Makefile
-KubeBlocks includes a [Makefile](../Makefile) in the root of the repo.
+`KubeBlocks` includes a [Makefile](../Makefile) in the root of the repo.
 This serves as a high-level interface for common commands.
 Running `make help` will produce a list of make targets with descriptions.
 These targets will be referenced throughout this document.
 ### [TODO] dbctl

 ### Code style